kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 # Getting started

-If you want to you can run the actual commands in this tutorial in a terminal in a docker container or on your local machine.
+If you want to you can run the actual commands in this tutorial in a terminal.
+Either in a docker container or on your local machine.
 You need to:
 * [Install Kosli](../installation)